-Having attended Options evening, students and parents/carers will have the opportunity to reflect on, and discuss, the most appropriate course choices before submitting their preferences.
-Student choices should be completed on the options form and returned to form tutors.
+Having attended Options evening, students and parents/carers will have the opportunity to reflect on and discuss the most appropriate course choices before submitting their preferences.
+Student choices should be submitted by completing the options form and returning to their form tutors.
 Options choices must be received no later than Monday 13th March.